ClementTsang/bottom/.github/ISSUE_TEMPLATE/bug_report.md

 ## Additional context

-If anything hasn't been covered by the above categories, state it down here.
+_If anything hasn't been covered by the above categories, state it down here:_